KanoComputing/kano-world-js-sdk/README.md

 ### Kano World login

-There's several ways to enable login with Kano World - the first one with the use of a button, or any element with the attribute `data-kano-world-login` set:
+There are a few ways to enable login with Kano World - the first one with the use of a button, or any element with the attribute `data-kano-world-login` set:

 ```html
 <!-- Pressing the following button will prompt you to authorise this domain to login with Kano World.
 If the user logs in successfully, the SDK will pick it up and enable logged in features. -->